LuizFillip/Imager/README.md

 ## Overview

 The all-sky imager captures wide-angle images of the sky, which require several preprocessing steps before analysis or visualization.
-This repository provides scripts and tools to facilitate the following image processing tasks:
+This repository provides scripts and tools to facilitate All-Sky image processing.

-- Contrast and Brightness Adjustment: Enhance the visibility of features by adjusting contrast and brightness parameters.
-- Image Linearization: Correct distortions or non-linearities in the captured images.
-- Coordinate Adjustment: Align images based on celestial coordinates or correct for specific alignments.

 ## Features